|

 1950s

-Lone Ranger, 28" tall, companion to Tonto, hard plastic head, sleep eyes, real
+Mollyes Lone Ranger doll, 28" tall, companion to Tonto, hard plastic head, sleep eyes, real

 upper lashes, painted lower lashes, molded lightly painted hair,

-open mouth, magic skin stuffed body, dressed in light blue long
+open mouth with two upper teeth, magic skin latex stuffed body, dressed in light blue long

 sleeve shirt with gold braid, matching neck scarf imprinted with: